We're rated excellent on

 22. Temporomandibular Disorders

-Temporomandibular joint disorder causes pain in the front of the ear, headaches, jaw spasms, neck pain or the inability to open the mouth normally.
-This disorder can be caused by trauma, inflammatory, degenerative arthritis, poor dental work, a structural defect that pushes the mandible back towards the ears whenever you chew or grinding your teeth due to stress.
-Therefore, the relaxing quality of massage could ease symptoms, especially the ones caused by stress.
+Temporomandibular joint disorder (TMJ) causes pain in the front of the ear, headaches, jaw spasms, neck pain or the inability to open the mouth normally.
+This disorder can be caused by trauma, inflammatory, degenerative arthritis, poor dental work, a structural defect that pushes the mandible back towards the ears whenever you chew or grind your teeth due to stress.
+Therefore massage therapy can help by targeting tight muscles and trigger points in the jaw, neck, and shoulders.
+It can relieve jaw pain, reduce muscle stiffness and improve jaw movement.
+Studies show massage and manual therapy significantly reduce pain and improve jaw function in TMJ patients.

 23. Tendinitis